yktoo/yktoo.com/content/blog/0330/index.en.md

 Shorter distances (up to 10 km) would start early in the morning, when it was cooler, and the half and the whole marathon at 10:30 AM.
 ![](img:2.bp.blogspot.com/-wp24Ud3JgJs/WVd5o1iLT_I/AAAAAAAAqNE/uEuLQ0GxZoYv5HlwuY4k1Rv-0sY5Ce2cwCKgBGAs/s1600/20170618_092336.picasaweb.jpg:a "Kids run.")

-Our run was starting traditionally at the //Eemplein//, next to the quay of the Eem river.
+Our run was starting traditionally at the {{< fl "Eemplein" >}}, next to the quay of the Eem river.
 ![](img:4.bp.blogspot.com/-wBXmiOPT5F0/WVd5o6liomI/AAAAAAAAqNE/vgneHIOyKEMMoPMwPOvOLh2V1Ahn3oklwCKgBGAs/s1600/20170618_093347.picasaweb.jpg:a "The Eem.")

 As the time approached the start moment, the air temperature climbed higher and higher.
 At ten o'clock it was some 25 degrees Celsius.
 ![](img:2.bp.blogspot.com/-4tvkCBcY3SM/WVd5o1kUpdI/AAAAAAAAqNE/yoNDJ7Oo2-cGumHQCcr8bNGPgXpaoQFjgCKgBGAs/s1600/20170618_093418.picasaweb.jpg:a "Making up my mind.")

 On the bright side, the organisation was excellent, as always.
-Girls were handing out bottled water and //Campina// yoghurt (the company was sponsoring the event).
+Girls were handing out bottled water and {{< fl "Campina" >}} yoghurt (the company was sponsoring the event).

 A stage was erected on the square, and the participants were warming up to the loud sounds of music (although I'd actually prefer cooling down).
 ![](img:1.bp.blogspot.com/-FbRuomLnLGQ/WVd5o2DxhnI/AAAAAAAAqNE/MrA4JXlLjmoMButvo1UjQRFZ01hF5EPJQCKgBGAs/s1600/20170618_094847.picasaweb.jpg:a "Warming-up.")